milanovitch44/scoreboard/README.md

 # scoreboard

-A simple scoreboard api with no flicker and no lag.
+A simple scoreboard api for the Minecraft Bukkit API with no flicker and no lag.